floweredscarf/su25/labs/lab12/index.md

 Notice that a 2-3 tree can have 1 or 2 elements per node, with 2 or 3 children respectively.
 We would like to use a standard binary tree to be able to represent a 2-3 tree.
-It is straightforward to represent nodes with 1 key -- they are regular nodes, with one key and two children.
-However, how do we represent nodes with two keys?
+It is straightforward to represent nodes with 1 element -- they are regular nodes, with one element and two children.
+However, how do we represent nodes with two elements?

-We split the two keys into two nodes, and *color* them:
+We split the two elements into two nodes, and *color* them to indicate they are connected:

 ![](img/RBtree-1.svg){: style="max-height: 350px;" }

 Note the location of the child subtrees.
 Here, we've colored `a` **red**{: style="color: red;"}, to indicate that it is in the same 2-3 tree node as its parent.
 We color all other nodes **black** to indicate that they are in a different 2-3 tree node from their parent.
+Note that you may also see LLRB trees represented using red links between connected nodes (rather than the child node being colored red).

 In this way, we also see that each 2-3 tree node corresponds to exactly one black node (and vice-versa).